RomanKalkreuth/cgp-plusplus/README.md

 - Mutation pipelining
 - Crossover support
 - Parameter interfaces for hyperparameter tuning
+- Benchmarking utilities
-- Benchmark utilities for symbolic regression and logic synthesis
+  - Benchmark generator for symbolic regression
+  - PLU reader for logic synthesis benchmarks

 ### Requirements

 Since CGP++ uses modern techniques of C++, it has to be compiled with a version of GCC that supports the C++17 standard.